jesusefraingonzalez/efrain-gonzalez-portfolio/README.md

 ## Design

+Website is constructed using responsive Bootstrap elements to ensure a website resizes to fit the screen in which it is being viewed.
 Sticky navbar implemented using Bootstrap `fixed-top` class to make links easily accessible for navigation.

 ## Files and Directory
 * Assets